 With the advent of DVD burning as well as the transition to black cases, I finally moved on and installed an NEC DVD burner.
 The LG had served me well for many years and I didn’t want to toss it, so I relegated it to an older system that I left at home and would use when I visited.
 Still, I probably never used it to burn a CD again.
 Later, I consolidated my hardware and finally disposed of this venerable drive.
 RIP, old friend!

 Today’s museum post is of my first-ever CD burner, bought in the summer of 1997.
-That summer, I started my first summer job at a credit card company in downtown San Francisco doing temp work.
+That summer I started my first summer job, at a company in downtown San Francisco doing temp work.
 Once I had earned enough money, I used it to buy the burner and the required SCSI card.

 The web was still in its infancy back then so the main way computer shops (and there were a lot more of them, especially mom and pop ones) advertised was through free magazines.
 In the Bay Area, the main two were MicroTimes and Computer Currents.
 I found a place that sold the burner and card, and called them from the lunch room at work to confirm the price (~$500) and make the order.